Tharbouch/learn-angular/exercises/day2.md

 ### 1. Update the Home Model

-First, let's modify our `home.ts` model to include a property for favorite status:
+First, let's modify our `home.type.ts` model to include a property for favorite status:

 ```typescript
 /**